-uisauvaiitagei Challenge Detail of challenge based on assessments, observations and number discussions with pupils and parents 1 Some PP children enter school with underdeveloped characteristics of key learning behaviours including curiosity and willingness to 'have a go'.
+Challenge Detail of challenge based on assessments, observations and number discussions with pupils and parents 1 Some PP children enter school with underdeveloped characteristics of key learning behaviours including curiosity and willingness to 'have a go'.
 This impacts all areas of the curriculum in EYFS and KS1.
 2 Some PP children require social and emotional support and this can impact on behaviour and attitudes towards learning.
 This can negatively impact their development as readers (phonics and comprehension), writers (including poor fine motor control) and mathematicians.
 3 Some PP children enter school with low prior attainment resulting in gaps in key skills in oral language development and vocabulary gaps.
 4 Some PP children's home learning environments lack support for children's homework/school activities and events and provide limited enrichment opportunities outside school.
 5 Some parents are reluctant to seek support from school, Family Support Services (FSS) or Parent Support Advisor (PSA).
-6 Some PP children have poor parental support around reading at home and practising basic maths skills.
-7 Some PP children have low attendance which impacts their life chances.
+6 Some PP children have low attendance which impacts their life chances.